floschott/foamquant/docs/source/about.rst

 -----------------

 Functions for processing batch liquid foam images, all the steps from the raw-reconstructed images to the labelled images:

-- Remove background (homogeneization)
+* Remove background (homogeneization)

-- Phase segmentation (binarization)
+* Phase segmentation (binarization)

-- Masking (cylindrical or region of interest)
+* Masking (cylindrical or region of interest)

-- Remove small objects and holes (volume threshold)
+* Remove small objects and holes (volume threshold)

-- Bubble segmentation (watershed)
+* Bubble segmentation (watershed)

-- Remove edge bubbles (edge of a mask if provided)
+* Remove edge bubbles (edge of a mask if provided)

 .. figure:: Process.png
    :scale: 40%

+From the left to the right: example of raw, phase segmented and bubble segmented images.

 FromBinary
 -----------------

+Functions to quantify the liquid fraction from a batch of phase segmented images.

 .. figure:: fromliqfrac.png
    :scale: 40%

+The liquid fraction along a cartesian mesh can be returned structured or unstructured.

 FromLabelled
 -----------------

+Functions to quantify the bubbles regions properties from a batch of labelled images.

 .. figure:: fromlab.png
    :scale: 40%